jon-harper/E34M1/docs/compat/index.md

 date: 2023-1-27
 ---

-## Mecury One Compatibility
+## Mercury One Compatibility

-E34M1 is compatible with Mercury One without build area limitations, i.e. no print area is lost by converting to EVA 3 from a different toolhead.
+E34M1 is compatible with Mercury One without limiting the build area; no print area is lost by converting to EVA 3 from a different toolhead.
 Minor modifications may be necessary to your Z axis (e.g., adjusting the Z end stop height).
 See [Other Changes and Additions](#other-changes-and-additions) for examples.

-See the [`/CAD`][folder_cad] folder for a sample assembly in `STEP` format.

 !!! note
     Mercury One.1 with E34M1 has a theoretical build area of 275mm x 275mm using 330mm linear rails.

     Practical build area is affected by your build, e.g. the type of rear intake used or presence of a toolhead PCB.

+!!! tip
+    Making a mod?
+Want to see how it looks in CAD?
+See the [`/CAD`][folder_cad] folder for a `STEP` files.

 ## EVA 3 Compatibility